creativescala/creative-scala/src/pages/expressions/take-home-points.md

 While `void` is simply a syntax,
 `Unit` is an actual type with a single value, `()`.
-Having an actual type and value allows us to reason about code that evaluates to `Unit` with the same principles we use for functional code.
+Having an concrete type for `Unit` and value allows us to reason about side-effecting code with the same principles as functional code.
-It is essential for a language like Scala that bridges the worlds of the imperative and the functional.
+This is essential for a language like Scala that bridges the worlds of the imperative and the functional.

-We have so far seen two imperative-style methods that return `Unit`: the `println` method from the Scala standard library, and Doodle's `draw` method.
+We have so far seen two imperative-style methods that return `Unit`: the `println` method from the Scala standard library and Doodle's `draw` method.
 Each of these methods does something useful but neither returns a useful result:

 ~~~ scala
 scala> val alsoUninteresting = draw(Circle(10))
 alsoUninteresting: Unit = ()
 ~~~

+Designing programs in a functional way involves limiting the side-effects spread throughout our code.
+Doodle is a classic example of functional design---we assemble a *representation* of the scene we want in a purely functional manner, and then *interpret* the scene to produce output.
+The `draw()` method---our interpreter---can use imperative libraries and mutable state without them intruding into the rest of our application.